 The ratios play a very important role in brewing.
-They define the proportions between the raw materials and the beer, or between the raw materials and the intermediate products needed for brewing (malt, cooked grains, ...).
+They settle the proportions between the raw materials and the beer, or between the raw materials and the intermediate products needed for brewing (malt, cooked grains, ...).
 These grains-to-beer proportions vary according to the type of beer, the original density of the wort and the nature of the raw materials used.
-Schematically, the brewing ratios are as follows:
+Schematically, the brewing ratios are as follows, expressed in volume :

 |Volume of raw material||Volume of wort||Ratio||Kind of beer|

 Industrial brewing is based on the setting, measurement and strict control of highly detailed ratios.
 This reproducible process approach allows for the brewing of beer ranges with very little fluctuation in sensory properties.

 Nowadays, thousands of beer recipes are circulating among amateur brewers.
 They are based on proportions whose values define a type of beer, in addition to the nature of the ingredients.